ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Introduction

+Unsupervised strategies that do not use SURE have also been recently introduced.
+For instance, Noise2Noise~\cite{noise2noise} relies on a pair of noisy images to train a denoiser without the need for clean images.
+Noise2Void~\cite{noise2void} is a blind spot method that excludes the central pixel from the network's receptive field.
+A similar strategy was used in self-supervised learning using data undersampling (SSDU) \cite{noise2void} for the end-to-end training of unrolled algorithms.
+This approach partitions the acquired measurements into two disjoint sets.
+The first set is used for the data consistency and the remaining set is used to define the loss.
+These methods offer reasonable results in the denoising (full-sampled) and low undersampling setting.
+However, as the undersampling factor increases, the available measurements are limited, restricting performance.

-We introduce a novel loss function termed as ensemble Stein's Unbiased Risk Estimate (ENSURE).
-Similar to \cite{ssdu}, we use different sampling operators for different images.
+We introduce a novel loss function termed ensemble Stein's Unbiased Risk Estimate (ENSURE) to train deep networks.
+We assume that the sampling operator for each image is randomly chosen from a set; we evaluate the expectation of the GSURE losses over the sampling patterns.
+We show that the resulting loss metric is an unbiased estimate of the true MSE, hence, is a superior loss function when compared to projected SURE \cite{eldarGSURE}.
 We note that such a measurement scheme can be realized in practice, where a different sampling mask can be chosen from a lookup table for each image.
-We introduce a SURE-based loss function for training deep networks, assuming that the sampling operator for each image is randomly chosen from a set.
-Similar to classical SURE metrics \cite{sureSink,eldarGSURE}, the proposed ENSURE loss metric has a data consistency term and a divergence term.
-The divergence term is similar to the GSURE setting.
-By contrast, the data consistency term in ENSURE is the sum of the weighted projected losses \cite{eldarGSURE}; the weighting depends on the class of sampling operators.
-We show that ENSURE is an unbiased estimate for the true image MSE and hence is a superior loss function than projected SURE \cite{eldarGSURE} to train deep image reconstruction algorithms.
+Similar to classical SURE metrics \cite{sureSink,eldarGSURE}, the proposed ENSURE loss metric is the sum of data consistency and divergence terms.
+While the divergence term is similar to GSURE, the data consistency term in ENSURE is the sum of the weighted projected losses \cite{eldarGSURE}, where the weighting depends on the class of sampling operators.
 When the divergence term is not used, the proposed loss reduces to only the projection error, which is observed to offer poor performance.
 The divergence term serves as a network regularization that minimizes the over-fitting to the measurement noise.
 The experiments demonstrate that the proposed ENSURE approach can offer results comparable to supervised training.

+The main focus of this paper is to introduce the ENSURE metric for unsupervised training of deep networks.
+The main contributions of the paper are as follows \begin{itemize} \item We propose to sample different images using different undersampling operators.
+We introduce an new metric involving the weighted average of projected mean-square errors.
+We mathematically show that the expectation of this metric is essentially the true mean-square error. \item When fully sampled images are not available, we show that the weighted projected MSE can be approximated using the ENSURE metric, thus eliminating the need for fully sampled training datasets. \item We rigorously validate the proposed ENSURE metric in multiple datasets, undersampling patterns, and with different deep image reconstruction algorithms.
+We also compare the proposed framework against state-of-the-art unsupervised methods. \end{itemize}